digi-ron/AU-Falcon-SPUD-Project/PCMBCM/InstrumentCluster/ICBenchTest/ICBenchTest.md

 > - Skills
 >   - Basic electrical skills
 >   - Soldering/Crimping
-{: .block-note}
+{: .block-error}

 ## Retrieving Odometer Reading from Cluster

 If you would like to check the reading of an odometer cluster without requiring a vehicle to connect the cluster to, use the following instructions:

-1. Wire the following pins of the target cluster
+1. Wire the following pins of the target cluster:

     | Terminal | Connect To | Notes |
     | --- | --- | --- |
     | Battery + | +12v | |